michalc/asyncio-buffered-pipeline/README.md

 ## Usage / What problem does this solve?

-If you have a pipeline of async generators, even though each is async, only one runs at any given time.
+If you have a chain of async generators, even though each is async, only one runs at any given time.
 For example, the below runs in (just over) 30 seconds.

 ```python
 import asyncio